phonegap-build/docs-en/3.1.0/signing/signing-android.md

 ![Signing Keys Panel](img/phonegap-build/android-signing/signing-keys-panel.png)

 Hit add a key and fill in all of your details - ensure that the **alias, key password and keystore password** fields match those entered when you created your key.
-The **title** field can be anything you want - something to help youidentify your key.
+The **title** field can be anything you want - something to help you identify your key.

 ![Android Key Modal Form](img/phonegap-build/android-signing/android-key-modal.png)